Delaunay/ml-seed/README.rst

 Contributing
 ~~~~~~~~~~~~

-To update this template you should modify _
+To update this template you should modify `slurm-examples <https://github.com/Delaunay/slurm-examples>`_
 the change will automatically be ported to the cookiecutter version

 To update the documentation of this template you should fork this project.